hexops/devlog/_posts/2021-07-03-unicode-data-file-compression.md

 ### Go implementation

 I did a quick hacky Go implementation of differential encoding on these files to see how well that would work.
-The results where pretty good, and already beat just `gzip -9` compression of the files:
+The results were pretty good, and already beat just `gzip -9` compression of the files:

 | File                           | Original | Original + `gzip -9` | My compression | My compression + `gzip -9` |
 |---------------------|---------|---------------------|------------------|------------------------------|